-- 2 Two stations surveys are allowed for class L and lower.
-3 stations or a 1 station with laser range finder survey are the only acceptable methods for R competitions.
-For a 1 station survey, angle only spot checks from a second position are recommended. - 3 For a single centre line course to be used, the buoy support structure must be rigid.
+- \2 For survey refer to rule 25.08. - \3 For a single centre line course to be used, the buoy support structure must be rigid.
 The buoy support structure is independent of the cable but attached to it.
 The structure must guarantee that the line of the three buoys is perpendicular to the wire.
 The centre cable must be taut to ensure a straight line.
-Please refer to additional material detailing this design in rule (25.5). - 4 To obtain R homologation a competition must be sanctioned 30 days in advance.
+Please refer to additional material detailing this design in rule (25.5). - \4 To obtain R homologation a competition must be sanctioned 30 days in advance.
 Competitions will be shown on the IWWF web site using the following link: